 He was educated at Winchester College and matriculated on 17 December 1787, aged 19.
 He was a scholar at New College, Oxford from 1787 to 1789, when he was admitted as a fellow, gaining his Bachelor of Arts degree in 1794, followed by his Master of Arts in 1795.

 It is not known when he was ordained as a priest, but John Stevens is recorded in the Cocking parish register as officiating at marriages between 28 July 1795 and 31 January 1797.
-This was during the last year of Thomas Williams’s incumbency and the start of that of John Ashburnham.
+This was during the last year of Thomas Williams’s incumbency and the whole of that of John Ashburnham.

 In 1797, he was collated as prebendary of the Highley (Highleigh) Prebend at Chichester Cathedral, thus becoming head of the Prebendal School.
 He retained this post for five years until his resignation in 1802.
 Shortly after that, he was appointed as rector at East Wittering.
 It is not known when he relinquished this appointment, although he was still referred to as “Rector of East Wittering” when he married in May 1809, after his appointment at Swalcliffe.